Diana (album): Critical reception

 Robert Christgau, writing for The Village Voice, gave the album an A− rating.
 He remarked that "not since Lady Sings the Blues has Ms. R. been forced into such a becoming straitjacket.
 Her perky angularity and fit-to-burst verve could have been designed for Rodgers & Edwards's synergy – you'd swear she was as great a singer as Alfa Anderson herself.
 And Nile is showing off more axemanship than any rhythm guitarist in history."

-In a retrospecive review, Charity Stafford from AllMusic called the album "Ross' best solo record."
+In a retrospective review, Charity Stafford from AllMusic called the album "Ross' best solo record."
 She found that "Ross sounds more forceful than she had in years.
 The helium-toned style of her early hits with the Supremes is worlds away from the assertive way she rips into the funky hit "Upside Down." [...]
 The glossy Chic production might sound a bit dated to some ears, but it's matured much better than many similar albums of the era."

 In her 2003 review of Dianas deluxe edition, Daryl Easlea from BBC Music wrote: "Diana is an artistic portrayal of complete freedom; Rodgers and Edwards' writing symbolises Ross' breaking free of the shackles of Motown on one level, but moreover, the work has a universality; celebrating gayness, blackness, equality; an album of challenging ideas, friendship and freedom."

 Rolling Stone ranked the album No. 394 on its 2020 edition of the 500 Greatest Albums of All Time list.